How we will work with you.

 We only give you advice that is backed by evidence and up to date.
 This advice never comes out of a box: we learn about you and your lifestyle to give you habits that you will be able to maintain.
 To help implement these strategies, we provide you with ongoing support so that the changes stick!

-Niki is a Registered Dietitian and works as a nutrition consultant at Nutrition Care Ltd. Niki has worked in New Zealand and overseas in clinical nutrition and food service management.
-She was an Advanced Learning Tutor for Otago University Dietetic Programme for postgraduate students.
-She specialises in nutrition for the older person and is a committee member of the special interest group in Gerontology.
+Niki is a Registered Dietitian and is the business owner of Nutrition Care Ltd. Niki has worked in New Zealand and overseas as a dietitian in clinical nutrition and food service management.
+She works across a wide range of dietetic specialties including:

 Niki is interviewed by media on current nutrition topics.

 Kim is a Registered Dietitian and works as a sports nutrition consultant at Nutrition Care Ltd. Kim has successfully completed the sport nutrition course with Sports Dietitians Australia in 2015.
-She also works as a Sports Dietitian with the Waikato Rugby Union (WRU) and is a lecturer at Waikato Institute of Technology (Wintec) in the Centre for Sports Science and Human Performance.
+She also works as a Sports Dietitian with the Waikato Rugby Union (WRU) and is a lecturer at Waikato Institute of Technology (Wintec) in the Centre for Sports Science and Human Performance where she has completed her Masters in Sports Nutrition.

 In addition Kim is a guest lecturer for University of Otago Dietetic Programme for postgraduate students.
 She has worked in the fitness industry for the past 20 years.
 Kim participates in a number of sports including long distance running .
 Most recently she completed the Hamilton, Huntly and Auckland half marathons.